comparison

 You can keep the Mindbody marketplace listing while running your back-end on Junocal, and many studios do this for a few months as a transition.
 The marketplace commission still applies to bookings made through the marketplace; bookings made directly on your Junocal page have no commission.
 Most studios drop the marketplace listing after 60 to 90 days once direct bookings on the Junocal storefront have ramped.
 UK marketplace penetration is lower than in the US, so this transition tends to be faster for UK studios.

 Yes.
 Drag-and-drop floor plan editor, touch-friendly client booking, real-time out-of-order rerouting, per-class toggle, favourite-spot persistence after a client picks the same spot two to three times.
-Junocal Starter at £29 a month includes the full pick-a-spot pattern.
+Junocal Starter at £15 a month includes the full pick-a-spot pattern.
 Mindbody Accelerate at around £205 a month is the comparable tier.
-The feature shapes are the same; the £142-a-month price difference is the actual operational difference, around £1,700 a year.
+The feature shapes are the same; the £190-a-month price difference is the actual operational difference, around £2,280 a year.

-The honest answer is: the trust is being built with the studios who go first.
-The structural commitments on the Junocal homepage — no annual contract, no marketplace commission, your Stripe account, free CSV export, no exit fee — are operationally easy to keep and operationally hard for Mindbody to match without restructuring the Vista-owned business model.
-If Junocal ever takes outside investment, the terms will preserve those commitments or be deal-breakers.
+The structural commitments on the Junocal homepage — no annual contract, no marketplace commission, your Stripe account, free CSV export, no exit fee — are operationally easy for an independent tool to keep and operationally hard for Mindbody to match without restructuring the Vista-owned business model.
 The fourteen-day free trial means you can validate the migration end-to-end before committing.
-That's the structural answer; the operational answer is that founders building tools for studios respond to email faster than tickets routed through a multi-layer support tree.
+And founders building tools for studios respond to email faster than tickets routed through a multi-layer support tree.

 keep reading